-Both of these in addition to counter charge on the Great Bears; Iron Fang Kovnik's; and Markov himself allows for you to screen you important "Kommanders" with Pikeman of either flavor, then counter charge through them into juicy targets that present themselves if you can be relatively sure they can survive.
+All of these in addition to counter charge on the Great Bears and solos allows you to screen you important "Kommanders" with Pikeman of either flavor, then counter charge through them into juicy targets that present themselves if you can be relatively sure they can survive.
 Precise Strike even allows you to potentially carve out key systems to unwary Jacks or beasts who wander into counter charge range potentially crippling them before they can perform actions.

 Theme weakness & Mitigating them

 - Limited Ranged options: Your Warcaster, their Warjacks, and a small number of merc units and solos are you only options for ranged attacks.
 If you're doing it right though, you shouldn't be in shooting range for more than 1 turn before you charge, and your armor should weather most of that.

 - Other than mercenaries or your caster (and possibly Ruin), you have zero options to deal with Incorporeal models.
 This isn't terribly different from most Khador lists, but you probably want access to more Koldun if you are finding yourself up against a lot of incorporeal targets.

 - Just about the only theme force that doesn't allow character Mercenary units.
 Don't forget though that you do still get access to the excellent Kayazy Eliminators and Assassins though.

 - One max unit of Uhlans is exactly enough to get you a free solo; a max unit of IFP plus UA is 1 point shy of a free solo; and a max unit of Black Dragon IFP plus their UA is 1 point more.